aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 | AWS Certificate Manager                  | 1 Certificate                                                                                     | free              |
 | **TOTAL**                                |                                                                                                   | **$378.10/month** |

-For detailed cost estimates for ECS platform, it is recommended to create an AWS Price calculator like [this:](https://calculator.aws/#/estimate?id=8bce7fe949694f4ddbb08c9974ddcda9d13b1398)
+For detailed cost estimates for deployment on ECS platform, it is recommended to create an AWS Price calculator like [this:](https://calculator.aws/#/estimate?id=8bce7fe949694f4ddbb08c9974ddcda9d13b1398)

 **For EKS container orchestration platform:**